garethtdavies/docker-masterclass/README.md

 # simple-base are now available to work on.
 FROM simple-base
 ```
-(You'll note that comments can be used in Dockerfiles, by simply using `#` at
+You'll note that comments can be used in Dockerfiles, by simply using `#` at
-the start of the line, very much like Linux/Unix shell operations.)
+the start of the line, very much like Linux/Unix shell operations.

 Further directives in the file can carry out operations on the inherited
 filesystem, as well as creating new layers which include new or modified
 directories and files.
-Every time the filesystem is modified in any way in the
+Every time the filesystem is modified via the Dockerfile,
-Dockerfile, a new layer is created.
-This usually occurs after each full
+a new layer is created.
+This usually occurs after each directive.
-directive.

 As well as inheriting from base images, it's also possible to start a completely
 new Docker image which does not include any layers.
 This can be achieved by
 using the special image name `scratch`.
-This tells Docker it should try to
+This tells Docker it shouldn't try to
 inherit from any other image, but start a brand new set of layers.
 In fact, this
 is how a large number of 'standard' base images start, such as the Docker
-versions of Linux distributions work, by starting from `scratch` and copying in
+versions of Linux distributions, by starting from `scratch` and copying in all
-all of the files that build up that version of Linux.
+of the files that build up that distribution of Linux.

 #### 4.2 [`COPY`](https://docs.docker.com/engine/reference/builder/#copy) Directive

-So now we now how to use a base image to start with a filesystem in our own
+Now we now how to use a base image to start with a filesystem in our own image,
-image, but how do we get new files into it?
+but how do we get new files into it?

 This is where the `COPY` directive comes in.
 This allows the copying of files
 from the host's local filesystem into the Docker image being built.
 It's fairly
-similar to the standard copying commands under most OS variants these days in
+similar to the standard copying commands under most OS variants in
 that it takes the location of a source file or directory on the host and a
 destination where the contents of the source should be copied inside the image.
-`COPY` preserves all flags on the file when copied, so for example if you copy
+`COPY` preserves all flags on the file when copied.
+For example, if you copy
-a shell script that has the execution flag set, this will be preserved when
+a shell script that has the execution flag set this will be preserved when
 copied into the image.

 **NOTE:** The directory location of the Dockerfile being used to build the image
     the image is known as the build context.
 Any files in the build context, or
-    any of it's sub-directory hierarchy is also part of the build context.
+    any of it's sub-directory hierarchy, is also part of the build context.
     This can be changed by other commands, but this is the default and we'll be
     using it for the moment.

-The following will recursively copy the contents of the  `directory-3` directory
+The following will recursively copy the contents of the  `directory-3`
-the current build context into the image at the location `/directory-3`:
+directory in the current build context into the image at the location
+`/directory-3`:
 ```
 COPY directory-3 /directory-3/
 ```